abcdabcd987/distributed-consensus-simulator/docs/report.rst

 In distributed computing, typically we consider two types of nodes\ *honest* nodes and *corrupted* nodes.
-We implemented a distributed consensus protocol in the spleepy model, which assuming that a :math:`majority` of the nodes are honest.
-It significantly departs from key ideas behind Nakamoto’s blockchain protocolthe need for “proofs-of-work”.
+We implemented a distributed consensus protocol in the sleepy model, which assumes that a :math:`majority` of the nodes are honest.
+It significantly departs from key ideas behind Nakamoto’s blockchain protocol the needs for “proofs-of-work”.
 The protocol relies on Public-Key-Infrastructure(PKI) and all nodes are assumed to have synchronized clocks.

 As showed by Pass and Shi :raw-latex:`\cite{cryptoeprint:2016:918}`.
 One target of sleepy consensus protocol is to remove the proof-of-work from the Nakamoto blockchain while maintaining provable guarantees.
 To remove the proof-of-work from Nakamoto’s protocol, we make the following
 changes: we define the puzzle solution to be the form of :math:`(P, t)`